Jordeks/jabber-frontend/NOTES.md

-  [X]don't show edit or delete buttons on a messages that is not the current user's [X] when loggedOut clears out redux store of messages (already redirecting to '/') [X] 'try it out now button' has an if conditional that shows the messages if logged, else shows login/signup [] login/signup/rootPath toggle or navBar
+  [X]don't show edit or delete buttons on a messages that is not the current user's [X] when loggedOut clears out redux store of messages (already redirecting to '/') [X] 'try it out now button' has an if conditional that shows the messages if logged, else shows login/signup

+[] Message.js we're getting a key error, where to put it??
+(Nicky at OOH) [] if a user is NOT logged in and types /messages in the url all hell breaks loose, (46 console errors, app tries to find a current user[dumby])

+[] login/signup/rootPath toggle or navBar